docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

     Copy the `EXTERNAL-IP` value for the `result` service, paste it into a browser tab and check that the vote registered.

-You should thoroughly test the application now that the stack is deployed and all services running.

-You can extend your Kubernetes manifest file to include advanced features such as how to perform rolling updates and simple rollbacks.
-But you should not do this until you have confirmed your application is working with the simplified manifest file.
+> You can extend your Kubernetes manifest file with advanced features to perform rolling updates and simple rollbacks.
+But you should not do this until you have confirmed your application is working with the simple manifest file.

-You should also test failure scenarios, increasing load, scaling operations, updates, rollbacks, and any other operations that are considered important for the lifecycle of the application.
-These tests are specific to each of your apps, and are beyond the scope of this document.
-However, you should be sure to complete them before beginning the migration of your application.

-If you had a CI/CD pipeline with automated tests and deployments for your Docker Cloud stack, you should build, test, and implement one for the app on GKE.

-## Migrate application from Docker Cloud
+## Migrate apps from Docker Cloud

 How you migrate your applications is unique to your environment and applications.